TedLee270/ServiceDesk-Simulator/README.md

 3. Investigation/Resolution

-* The first step is to go to Active Directory and search up the user "Maria Garcia"
+* The first step is to go to Active Directory and search up the user "Maria Garcia".

 <p align="center">
   <img src="scenario3images/Scenario3-UserSearch.png" width="500" alt="Active Directory"><br>
   <em>Figure 2.
 Active Directory Search.</em>
 </p>

-* I then go to the "Authentication" tab and verify the identity of the user by asking for the verification code
+* I then go to the "Authentication" tab and verify the identity of the user by asking for the verification code.

 <p align="center">
   <img src="scenario3images/Scenario3-IdentityVerification.png" width="500" alt="Identity Verification"><br>
   <em>Figure 3.
 Identity Verification.</em>
 </p>

-* Once the identity was confirmed, I was able to reset the password and send the temporary password to the correct user
+* Once the identity was confirmed, I was able to reset the password and send the temporary password to the correct user.

-* The user was able to confirm that the temporary password worked and the user changed it after logging in
+* The user was able to confirm that the temporary password worked and the user changed it after logging in.

 <p align="center">
   <img src="scenario3images/Scenario3-UserConfirmation.png" width="350" alt="User Confirmation"><br>